-Message From the Chair
+Message From the Acting Chair

-As the Lawyer Assistance Program ("LAP") begins its 13th year, it is appropriate to reflect on where we have come from and where we are heading.
+As the LAP begins its 14th year, it is appropriate to reflect on our past and our future.
 It bears noting that the LAP continues, as an integral part of the State Bar of California, to adapt to the changing forces in the practice of law.
 To put this in proper context, it is important to recall the program's origins.

 The Board of Governors (today referred to as the Board of Trustees) of the State Bar of California established a Lawyer Assistance Program to carry out a mandate of the California Legislature.
 The legislation was designed to enhance public protection by supporting and facilitating the rehabilitation of attorneys who are impaired by abuse or dependency on alcohol or other drugs, or by mental illness or emotional distress, so that they are able to practice law competently.
-Since the LAP became operational in March of 2002, it has met this goal of assisting attorneys who voluntarily sought its services or were referred for support and monitoring -including 176 new participants during 2013.
+Since the LAP became operational in March of 2002, it has met this goal of assisting attorneys who voluntarily sought its services or were referred for support and monitoring -including 179 new participants during 2014.
 Additionally, the program once again provided consultation and education services to a host of entities throughout California.